PunitTak2005/c-flow-control/README.md

-# if-else-statement
+# flow of control in c
-to understand flow of control in c with if else statements
+to understand flow of control in c